 The dive site is an outcrop of rock and is approximately 200m long and 20m wide.
 The dive site runs from East to West (and vice versa).
 There are 2 mooring lines, the Western one around 16m deep, while the Eastern mooring is 40m+.
 The outcrop actually consists of several pinnacles.
 At the Eastern end (the shallowest part,) the site is around 8m deep with the most westerly pinnacle being around 24m.

 The Northern side of the site is the “shallow” side dropping off to around 45m.
 The Southern side drops off to at least 60m making this the deepest recreational dive site in Thailand.

 This is one of the famous scuba diving sites in Thailand for Manta Rays which can be often seen in 4's and 5's at a time!

 How would you dive Hin Muang?

-However, as Hin Muang is the deep of the two, this would normally be the first dive of the day.
+Hin Muang and Hin Daeng are usually dived together on a South Andaman Sea Liveaboard Cruise.
+However, as Hin Muang is the deepest of the two, this would normally be the first dive of the day.
 The currents run from North East to South West, or vice versa.
 Moreover, they can vary from moderate to very strong, but you can use the rocks as protection from the current.